The SDA’s Contexts is a continuous publishing journal, and we review and print submissions as they are received.

 From November 2-6, 2021, RSD10 marked a decade of systemic design at TU Delft’s Faculty of Industrial Design Engineering, one of the world’s leading design schools.

 Hosted online activities, a collaborative systems map, and social media streams for delegates

-Unlike RSD’s peer-review process, the Top Ten for Ten is a listicle that’s based on a simple criterion: the sheer number of RSD contributions.
-You will likely recognise the top ten names because of their sustained commitment and dedication to establishing systemic design in academe and design practice.
+Unlike RSD’s peer-review process, the 2021 Top Ten for Ten is a simple listicle that’s based on a single criterion: the sheer number of RSD contributions.

 All the times posted are UTC+1, the time zone is in use during standard time in Europe and Africa.
 Daylight savings time ends in Delft on October 31, 2021; therefore, the times given are CET and UTC+1.